-If your wife is having an affair, it feels like everything is falling apart.
-The foundation of your marriage is shaken, and it’s completely normal to feel hurt, angry, betrayed, and very, very raw.
+If your wife is having an affair, or your partner is involved with someone else, it may feel like everything is falling apart.
+The foundation of your marriage is shaken, and it’s completely normal to feel hurt, angry, betrayed, and raw.

 You might be asking yourself what to do now or how to deal with a cheating wife.
 You’ll most likely be considering whether or not to leave your unfaithful wife.

-It’s hard to know what to do when you find out you’ve been cheated on.
-At the inception, however hard you try, you might find that you can’t get over your wife’s infidelity.
+Knowing what to do is hard when you find out you’ve been cheated on.
+In the beginning, however hard you try, you might find that you can’t get over your wife’s infidelity.

 So, how to get over the wife’s affair?

-Getting over your wife’s affair is going to be a herculean task.
-But, hold on to your hopes tightly.
+Getting over your wife’s affair is going to be an arduous task.
+But hold on to your hopes tightly.

-Of course, you need time to process what has happened, and you need to be kind to yourself in order to move forward.
-But, if you have decided to stay back in the marriage, make sure to put in the best efforts.
+Of course, you need time to process what has happened and be kind to yourself as you move forward.
+But, if you have decided to stay back in the marriage, make sure to put in your best efforts.

 Here are nine tips to put all your racing thoughts on coping with a cheating wife to rest.
-Use these essential pieces of advice for dealing with your wife’s affair and supporting your healing process.
+Use this advice to deal with your wife’s affair and support your healing process.

 1. Don’t make any quick decisions

-When you first find out about your wife’s affair, it’s normal to react with “that’s it, I’m leaving!”
-It’s also reasonable to respond with, “I’ll do anything to make this better.”
+When you first find out about your wife’s affair, it’s normal to react with, “That’s it, I’m leaving!”
+It’s reasonable to respond, “I’ll do anything to improve this.”

 The important thing is not to make any quick decisions.